mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 ### Changing the Game

-Regardless of your philosophy (frequentist or Bayesian), these examples show that there's a way for you to assess whether or not the game is fair.
+Regardless of your philosophy (frequentist or Bayesian), these examples show that there are ways to assess whether or not the game is fair.
 It's not perfect, but the more data you collect, the more certain you can be.

 But if you're worried about the possibility of a biased coin and don't have the opportunity to collect data, there's another solution: change the rules of the